Explore Brno - The 10 Best Attractions for First-Time Visitors

 4. Old Town Hall

-Right next to the cabbage square, I pass through the unexpectedly modern indoor market to its courtyard.
-Here is the city hall, one of the city's oldest buildings.
-The town hall began to be built around the same time as the town was founded in the 13th century, and after many reconstructions and renovations, today the white tower stands in the middle of the town like a proud queen in check.
-View Brno from above in the 63-meter-high tower or stop to see two of Brno's weirdest sights – the dragon and the gate with the curved phial.
+Right next to Cabbage Square, I pass through the surprisingly modern indoor market into its courtyard, where the city hall stands—one of Brno’s oldest buildings.
+Construction of the town hall began around the same time the city was founded in the 13th century, and after countless reconstructions and renovations, its white tower now rises proudly in the center of town like a regal queen.
+Climb the 63-meter tower for a panoramic view of Brno, or pause to admire two of the city’s quirkiest sights—the dragon and the Gate with the Curved Spire.

 Old Town Hall in Brno